wagtail/rfcs/draft/011-revisions-api.rst

 .. code-block::

-    GET /api/pages/1/revisions/123/
+    GET /api/pages/revisions/123/

 By earliest/latest created at date
 ``````````````````````````````````

-These redirect to the earliest/latest revision of the page.
-The redirect to earliest is permanent but the redirect to latest is temporary as this could change at any time.
+Like the rest of the API, the revisions API also supports sorting/limiting which allows fetching the latest/earliest revisions.

 .. code-block::

-    GET /api/pages/1/revisions/latest/
+    GET /api/pages/revisions/?page_id=1&order=-created_at&limit=1  (latest)
-    GET /api/pages/1/revisions/earliest/
+    GET /api/pages/revisions/?page_id=1&order=created_at&limit=1   (earliest)

 Create a new revision (edit a page)